 And then, with almost no advance notice, serious terrorism charges against her were suddenly unveiled two years ago to the day.
 The official text of that March 14, 2017 announcement is online here.

 In Jordan, she does not live in hiding.
-As far as we know, she never has.
+As far as we know, she never has, not even for a single day.
+This is relevant to the role of US diplomacy as we explain.

 As monsters go, it's hard to imagine one as calculating and unapologetic as Ahlam Tamimi.